giuliacassara/Naive_Path_Tracer/readme.md

+# Using Clang
+No issues in compiling:
+install it by
+` sudo apt-get install -y clang-6.0 lld-6.0 `
+select kit Clang on VScode

 # ALL ISSUES
 1) If compiling with g++ there will be an error with declaration of struct input and instanciation of input input = {} inside yocto_gui.
 Solutions:
 * Change every reference of variable input like that var_input = {} inside yocto_gui.cpp